 if the president and two vice-presidents are absent, any one of the remaining members of the Board as may be chosen by the members present.

-Any question arising at a meeting of the Board or of any committee appointed by the Board is to be determined firstly by seeking consensus as in Rule 17 (1) and if consensus is not reached then the question is to be determined by –
+Any question arising at a meeting of the Board or of any committee appointed by the Board is to be determined in the same manner as provided in rule 17

-on a show of hands; or

-if demanded by a member, by a poll taken in any manner the person presiding at the meeting determines.

 Each member present at a meeting of the Board or of any committee appointed by the Board (including the person presiding at the meeting) is entitled to one vote.

-If there is an equality of votes on any question, the person presiding has a second or casting vote.
+If there is an equality of votes on any question, the chairperson has a second or casting vote.

 Written notice of each Board meeting is to be served on each member of the Board by –